positron-solutions/derpconfig/README.md

   save a lot of time on rebuilds
 - If the config itself was a derivation, we could more easily inspect the result without building an entire kernel! (can we do this already?)
-- The NixOS kernel config respects *some* config options but is extremely eager to turn on unnecessary options, symptomatic of being intended for mass consumption of a vanilla kernel rather than cooperative settings in NixOS.
+- The NixOS kernel's common config respects *some* config options but is extremely eager to turn on unnecessary options, symptomatic of being intended for mass consumption of a vanilla kernel rather than cooperative settings in NixOS.
+- NixOS common config cannot pass its own perl script against tinyconfig, so much of our configuration dependencies are possibly coming form defconfig.

 ## Future Directions